 The use of surgical treatment for OME has fallen dramatically in recent years with the recognition that many cases resolve with active observation.

-- The recommended method is with an Otovent® device.
+- There is a number of devices available for purchase.
+The Otovent® device is available over the counter and on NHS prescription.
 A balloon is inflated by blowing into it from one nostril, while sealing the other nostril with a finger.
 This action results in an increase in intranasal pressure and opening of the Eustachian tube (ie a Valsalva manoeuvre).

-- Persistent bilateral OME lasting three or more months.
+- With persistent bilateral OME and persistent hearing loss lasting three or more months.

-- Children with better hearing but who have social, educational or developmental difficulties may exceptionally also benefit from surgical treatment.
+- Children with better hearing, or only persistent unilateral hearing loss, but who have social, educational or developmental difficulties.
+They may exceptionally also benefit from surgical treatment.

 - NICE concludes that insertion of grommets results in an improvement in hearing over a twelve-month period, which starts to tail off after six months.
-There is little evidence that language or speech development improves in the long term.
+There is little evidence that language or speech development improves in the long term but significant short term in improvements in speech progression and overall development may be seen.

 - Tympanosclerosis frequently occurs after grommet insertion, although the long-term consequences of this are uncertain.

-- Infection after grommet insertion may occur and there is also a slightly increased incidence of chronic perforation.
+- Infection after grommet insertion may occur.
+This can be managed with non-ototoxic topical antibiotic ear drops (eg, ciprofloxacin) for 5 to 7 days if otorrhoea occurs following grommet insertion.
+There is also a slightly increased incidence of chronic perforation.

 - Grommet insertion has traditionally been performed under general anaesthetic, although it is possible to perform the procedure under local anaesthetic.
 Topical anaesthetic is applied to the ear canal approximately 30 minutes prior to the procedure.